Federal pardons in the United States: Controversial use

 On December 1, 2024, during his lame-duck period, President Joe Biden issued a "full and unconditional pardon" to his son Hunter Biden who had been convicted on federal gun and tax evasion charges.
 The pardon also included any potential federal crimes that Hunter Biden may have committed "from January 1, 2014 through December 1, 2024".
 This was a reversal of his previous promises that he would not use his clemency powers for his son.
 In his statement, he said that Hunter had been "selectively, and unfairly, prosecuted."

-In December 2024, U.S. President Joe Biden commuted the sentences of 37 out of 40 individuals on federal death row, reducing their punishments to life imprisonment.
+In December 2024, President Joe Biden commuted the sentences of 37 out of 40 individuals on federal death row, reducing their punishments to life imprisonment.

 On January 20, 2025, mere hours before his administration ended, President Joe Biden pardoned former NIAID director Anthony Fauci, retired general Mark Milley, and members of the House Select Committee that investigated the January 6 United States Capitol attack of 2021.
 In his last minutes in office, Biden also pardoned an additional five members of his family consisting of his younger brother James Biden and his wife Sara, younger brother Francis, as well as his younger sister Valerie Biden Owens and her husband John Owens.
-Biden stated that these final pardons were done to protect the pardoned individuals from retribution by the incoming Trump administration, not because the individuals had committed any wrongdoing.
+Biden stated that these final pardons were done to protect the pardoned individuals from retribution by the incoming Trump administration, not because the individuals had done anything wrong.

-Also on January 20, 2025, newly inaugurated president Donald Trump issued a mass pardon to 1,600 persons accused and convicted of illegal actions on January 6, thereby bypassing input from the U.S. Office of the Pardon Attorney.
-According to the April 7, 2025, testimony of Elizabeth Oyer, Pardon Attorney at the time, “That's not something we were asked to do in that context, and, in fact, it's not something that the Office as of the time of my departure had been asked to do at all in the context of clemency grants by this administration.”
+Also on January 20, 2025, newly inaugurated president Donald Trump issued a mass pardon to 1,600 persons accused and convicted of illegal actions on January 6, without input from the U.S. Office of the Pardon Attorney.
+According to the April 7, 2025, testimony of Elizabeth Oyer, Pardon Attorney at the time, "That's not something we were asked to do in that context, and, in fact, it's not something that the Office as of the time of my departure had been asked to do at all in the context of clemency grants by this administration."
 Although presidents are not mandated to consult with the Pardon Attorney when issuing clemency, the violent nature of many January 6 indictments, coupled with the criminal histories of those accused and convicted, has led the U.S. Senate Committee on the Judiciary to formally question the Department of Justice, the latter being under the direction of Pamela Bondi, to ask if the department is violating its own guidelines—and failing to ensure public safety—by facilitating these pardons.

-In mid-March 2025, President Trump challenged the validity of some of predecessor Joe Biden's pardons, incorrectly claiming they were invalidated because he allegedly used autopen.
+In mid-March 2025, President Trump challenged the validity of some of predecessor Joe Biden's pardons, claiming they were invalidated because he allegedly used autopen.

+Allegations of monetized clemency during Donald Trump's presidency

+During the final months of President Donald Trump's first term, multiple news outlets reported allegations and investigations concerning attempts to obtain presidential clemency through political contributions or paid access to individuals claiming influence over the White House clemency process.